 Among the negative effects of playing violent games include a higher heart rate, nausea and being aggressive.

-Even though it is not clear whether aggression increases after playing the violent games, it is possible to notice behavior changes on a child.
+Even though it is not clear whether aggression increases after playing violent games, it is possible to notice behavior changes.

 Violent video games and their effects on children

 Playing violent video games can be a great tool for motivating kids to compete in school.